 Director/Screenplay – Pip Karmel, Producer – Fabien Liron, Photography – Graham Lind, Music – Charlie Chan, Visual Effects/CGI – Animal Logic Film, Production Design – Murray Picknett.
 Production Company – Gaumont

-Rachel Griffiths (Pamela Drury Dickson), David Roberts (Robert Dickson), Sandy Winton (Ben Monroe), Yael Stone (Stacy Dickson), Shawn Loseby (Douglas Dickson), Trent Sullivan (Rupert Dickson), Felix Williamson (Geoff), Rebecca Firth (Terri)
+Rachel Griffiths (Pamela Drury Dickson), David Roberts (Robert Dickson), Sandy Winton (Ben Monroe), Yael Stone (Stacy Dickson), Shaun Loseby (Douglas Dickson), Trent Sullivan (Rupert Dickson), Felix Williamson (Geoff), Rebecca Firth (Terri)

 Pamela Drury is a lonely, single journalist in Sydney, Australia.
 She is depressed at her lack of success with men and the pressure from others around her to settle down.
 After falling over in the street, she suddenly finds herself in an alternate life – one that would have happened if she had married Robert Dickson thirteen years ago and where she is now a housewife with three children.
 Trying to adjust to this lifestyle, she soon begins to discover some of the things she has missed.